cirosantilli/markdown-style-guide/README.md

 # Code Blocks

-Prefer indented code blocks wherever you can use them, since they are part of the original standard.
+Prefer indented code blocks to fenced code blocks wherever you can use them, since they are part of the original standard, and fenced code blocks are not.

-Fenced code blocks (extension) must be preceded and followed by a newline.
+Code blocks must be preceded and followed by an empty line.

 # Tables